-Alternate the side you carry the baby or carrier on as much as possible.
+Alternate the side where you carry the baby or carrier as much as possible.
 Always carrying on one side can cause muscle imbalances that can lead to future neck, shoulder and back pain, as well as pelvic floor dysfunction.
 The same goes for your heavy purse, too!

 #3 Deep Breathing (Diaphragm Function)